qu0b/AST/README.md

-# Anwendungen aus Semantischen Technologien
+# Applications of Semantic Technologies

 ### Table of contents